TV Tropes Needs Your Help

 - Corrupt Politician: He's an undercover HYDRA member.

-- Dirty Old Man: When speaking to Sitwell in The Winter Soldier, he mentions a constituent he works with, describing her as "really hot, wants to be a reporter, but who listen by that point?"
+- Dirty Old Man: When speaking to Sitwell in The Winter Soldier, he mentions a constituent he works with, describing her as "really hot, wants to be a reporter, but who listens by that point?"

 - Jerkass Has a Point: While he's a jerk about it, its hard to argue that he's wrong to be worried about leaving technology as sophisticated and dangerous as the Iron Man suits in the hands of a Manchild like Tony Stark.
 Granted, he probably wanted it for HYDRA, but that doesn't actually disprove his point.

 - Kick the Son of a Bitch: When he's roped into giving Tony and Rhodey medals for stopping Ivan Vanko, he deliberately messes up pinning Tony's medal so that it jabs him at the same time.
 Pretty mean but, as he puts it, Tony had been "a little prick" to him, so it's getting even.

 - Obstructive Bureaucrat: He's a Senator who tries forcing Tony Stark back into weapons contracting.

 - No Party Given: We never learn if he's Republican, Democrat, or an independent.
 His real allegiance turns out to be HYDRA.

 - Properly Paranoid: Stern feels the suits should granted to the US so they can defend against enemy ones, but Tony assures him that there's no danger of rival armor suits to counter his, and that all attempts are decades behind.
 However, Ivan Vanko soon arrives to provide some doubts about that.
 Downplayed when it turns out that he works for HYDRA, meaning he was an enemy himself all along.